lemontron/lemontron/lemontron-rev-a/build-guide.md

 ---
 layout: guide
-title: Build guide
+title: Build Guide
+icon: carpenter
 thumbnail: /assets/guide/chassis---tool---screws.jpg
 ---

 <ol class="steps">
 {% include step.html
-title = "Print the parts"
-image = "intro---slicer.png"
-content = "Check out the <a href='/lemontron-rev-a/download/'>Printed Parts</a> page for important information." buttonTitle = "Download Lemontron" buttonIcon = "cloud_download"
-buttonLink = site.download_link
-buttonTarget = "_blank"
-%}

-{% include step.html
 title = "Install the software" image = "intro---sd-card.jpg"
-content = "Use the <a href='../software-guide/'>Software Guide</a> to install the required software on to the Raspberry Pi and SKR Pico.
+content = "Use the <a href='/guide/software-guide/'>Software Guide</a> to install the required software on to the Raspberry Pi and SKR Pico.
 The SKR Pico is hard to reach once the Lemontron is assembled!" %}

 {% include step.html